theripper93/wall-height/README.md

 ![image](https://user-images.githubusercontent.com/1346839/161382146-f764562a-cbc8-40d3-8af3-0f2a25a4b7c1.png)

-For this option to work you need to assign an elevation value to the light\sound - if Levels is enabled the value used is the Height (bottom) of the entity.
+For this option to work you need to assign an elevation value (top\bottom) to the light\sound - these values are shared with Levels.
+For a source to be constrained by a wall it's whole range must be included in the wall (eg. 0/9 light will be constrained by 0/9 wall but not by a 0/8 wall)

 Finally, 3.5 adds a Macro Compendium, with a Set Elevation macro, which allows for quick updating of the elevation of multiple tokens, handy when the party is moving to different levels on a multilevel map.